 Our education program fosters curiosity and critical thinking.
-The courses described in this Bulletin represent a curriculum first launched in 2015 and continually refined both through self-evaluation and by incorporating best educational practices at peer institutions and in other disciplines.
+The courses described in this Bulletin represent a curriculum continually refined through self-evaluation and by incorporating best educational practices from peer institutions and other disciplines.
 Our program combines personal interaction with distinguished faculty with effective technology tools that promote interactive learning and innovative teaching.